Paralympic Games: Alleged cheating

 Another concern now facing Paralympic officials is the technique of "boosting".
 Athletes can artificially increase their blood pressure, often by self-harming, which has been shown to improve performance by up to 15%.
 This is most effective in the endurance sports such as cross-country skiing.
 To increase blood pressure athletes will deliberately cause trauma to limbs below a spinal injury.
 This trauma can include breaking bones, strapping extremities in too tightly, and using high-pressure compression stockings.
 The injury is painless but it does affect the athlete's blood pressure.

 Another potential concern is the use of gene therapy among Paralympic athletes.
 All Paralympic athletes are banned from enhancing their abilities through gene doping, but it is extremely difficult to differentiate these concepts.
 The World Anti-Doping Agency (WADA) is currently researching both gene doping and gene therapy, in part to discern the boundary between the two closely related concepts.

 The IPC have been working with WADA since 2003, to ensure compliance with WADA's anti-doping code among its Paralympic athletes.
 The IPC has also promised to continue increasing the number of athletes tested at each of its Games, in order to further minimize the possible effect of doping in Paralympic sports.
 Mandatory in- and out-of competition testing has also been implemented by the IPC to further ensure all of its athletes are performing in compliance with WADA regulations.

 Having sent samples for forensic analysis, the IPC found evidence that the prevalent doping by Russian athletes was in operation at the 2014 Winter Paralympics in Sochi.
 On 7 August 2016, the IPC's Governing Board voted unanimously to ban the entire Russian team from the 2016 Summer Paralympics, citing the Russian Paralympic Committee's inability to enforce the IPC's Anti-Doping Code and the World Anti-Doping Code which is "a fundamental constitutional requirement".
 IPC President Sir Philip Craven stated that the Russian government had "catastrophically failed its Para athletes".
 IPC Athletes' Council Chairperson and CPC Member Todd Nicholson said that Russia had used athletes as "pawns" to "show global prowess".

+Russian athletes were allowed to compete under a neutral flag in the 2020 Tokyo Paralympics, but Russia (and Belarus) was fully excluded again in 2022 after Russia’s full-scale invasion of Ukraine.
+In September 2025 the IPC removed restrictions on Russia competing in 2026, although bans by some international sports federations prevent its participation in all sports.